In the midst of what is considered the sixth global mass extinction, it is more important than ever to conserve the world’s biodiversity.

 ZSL’s EDGE of Existence programme highlights and conserves one-of-a-kind species that are on the verge of extinction by safeguarding those that are Evolutionarily Distinct and Globally Endangered.
 These species, such as the Chinese giant salamander, long-beaked echidna, shoebill and Baird's tapir, currently represent some of the longest and most threatened branches of the tree of life.

-Scientists from ZSL and beyond will highlight the latest research into conserving the evolutionary history of life on Earth, and discuss how exploring the tree of life can be used effectively to guide conservation decision making.
-To mark the 10-year anniversary of the EDGE of Existence programme, discover how this mission is achieved in the wild from an EDGE Fellow who is leading pioneering conservation work on their local EDGE species.
+Scientists from ZSL and beyond highlighted the latest research into conserving the evolutionary history of life on Earth, and discuss how exploring the tree of life can be used effectively to guide conservation decision making.
+To mark the 10-year anniversary of the EDGE of Existence programme, discover how this mission is achieved in the wild by EDGE Fellows leading pioneering conservation work on their local EDGE species.

 - Dr Nisha Owen, EDGE of Existence Programme Manager, ZSL